 Projects and organizations that:

-- Demonstrate commitment to sustained engagement and participation of all residents
+- Demonstrate commitment to sustained engagement and empowerment of low-income residents.

 In addition to those characteristics, we look for projects and organizations in communities that:

 - Lack traditional investors, but have secured some public or philanthropic investments to support other elements of community revitalization.

 - Demonstrate success in pursuing creative placemaking strategies.